aimms/user-guide/aimms-ide/Solvers/CPLEX/General/CPLEX_General_-_Scale.rst

 This option influences the scaling of the problem matrix.
 The default implements an equilibration scaling method, which is generally very effective.
-The "Aggressive" setting invokes a modified scaling method that can produce improvements on some problems.
-The setting "None" indicates that no scaling is to be done.
+The 'Aggressive' setting invokes a modified scaling method that can produce improvements on some problems.
+The setting 'None' indicates that no scaling is to be done.
 Possible values are:

     *	None (no scaling)
     *	Standard (use equilibration scaling)
     *	Aggressive (use aggressive scaling)